cerebrux/ErgoQPM/README.md

 ErgoQPM
 =======

-ErgoQPM is a Business Process Management software based on the enterprise collaboration platform, FOSWIKI
+ErgoQPM is a Business Process Management software based on the open source enterprise collaboration platform, FOSWIKI

 http://ergoq.gr